nebulis33/linda-blog/_posts/2020-11-15-what-makes-pumpkin-spice-magical.md

 date: 2020-11-15 08:00:00 +0000
 tags: Pumpkin-Spice Scent Comfort Romantic Holidays
 tagline: The draw of pumpkin spice
 summary: Pumpkin spice has been a popular ingredient in many comfort foods for ages, but why are we so drawn to it?
-published: false

 ---
 Okay, so pumpkin spice isn’t exactly magical, but it does hold a certain kind of power.
 I’d go as far as saying pumpkin spice even has a certain element of romance to it.